 What is Rosacea?

-Rosacea is a very common, and commonly chronic skin condition, with more than 3 million new cases diagnosed each year in the United States alone.
+Rosacea is one of the most common skin problems, and chronic skin condition, with more than 3 million new cases diagnosed each year in the United States alone.
 Rosacea can cause redness, visible bumps or pimples on your skin, and broken blood vessels.
 The primary sites for rosacea are the cheeks, nose, forehead, chin, and chest.
 Some patients also complain of a burning and itching sensation.
 Additionally, rosacea can commonly manifest with redness or irritation of the eyes as ocular rosacea.

 The average age for the development of rosacea is typically 30 to 50 years of age, according to the American Academy of Dermatology.
 Additionally, female patients outnumber male rosacea patients, and the majority of patients have fair skin tones, according to the NIH.
 The correct diagnosis of rosacea is important, as many of rosacea cases get diagnosed incorrectly as eczema, psoriasis, or allergic contact dermatitis.
 Proper, immediate diagnosis by an expert health care professional, such as Dr. Michele Green in NYC, is essential in order to properly treat this skin disease.
 When you consult with Dr. Green, she’ll be able to assess your skin, review your medical history, analyze possible environmental triggers, and determine which treatments will be best for you.